 Everything depends on the foundation of emuna.

-Our holy books talk about the idea that ‘a Tzaddik lives by his emuna’ a great deal, and explain that ‘a Tzaddik’ is really only called a Tzaddik in the first place because of his emuna.
+Our holy books talk about the idea that ‘a Tzaddik lives by his emuna’ a great deal.
+They explain that ‘a Tzaddik’ is really only called a Tzaddik in the first place because of his emuna.
 It’s only when he manages to reveal the emuna in his heart that he is called a Tzaddik.

 The holy Arizal tells us a very big secret: people are connected.
-The Arizal says that as well as there being obvious connections between human beings, there is another dimension that is hidden from view, called the ‘connection between souls’.
+The Arizal says that as well as there are connections between human beings, there is another dimension that is hidden from our view.
+It is called the ‘connection between souls’.
 This is sometimes also referred to as the ‘upper connection’ and the ‘lower connection’.

 We should know that this isn’t some new idea from chassidut, it’s actually the foundation of the whole Torah.
 It’s written: and they believed in Hashem, and in Moshe His servant.
 From this we can see that believing in Hashem depends on our connection to, and belief in, the Tzaddik.

 When we are bound to the Tzaddik, that connection with his soul influences ours, and his soul then illuminates ours with the powerful light of emuna.

 It’s a standard practice amongst Breslov chassidim to begin their personal prayer, or hitbodedut, sessions with the following statement: